ibm-cloud-docs/hpc-spectrum-symphony/setting-symphony-cluster.md

 {: toc-services="virtual-servers, vpc, loadbalancer-service, fileshare, dns"}
 {: toc-completion-time="60m"}

-## Architecture overview and IBM file share setup
+## Architecture overview and IBM fileshare setup
 {: #sym-cluster-architecture-overview}

 The HPC cluster consists of a login node, 1 - 3 Symphony management nodes, and a number of Symphony worker nodes.